-If your film is selected for the competition you will be sent a letter of confirmation via email by Friday1 April 2016.
-Film Prints, tape masters, Hard Drives, USB or upload must be received by Tuesday11 April 2016.
+If your film is selected for the competition, you will be sent a letter of confirmation via email by Friday 6 April 2018.
+Hard Drives or upload must be received by Wednesday 4 April 2018.

 How will my screening copy be returned?

 Hard Drives will be returned to the nominated address on the entry form.
 USB submissions will not be sent back.
 Please make sure you update your address with the Festival Office if it changes.

 How do I contact the Festival Office?

 By phone on 03 9209 6490 or email at email@example.com